-Expenditures, excluding capital, were \$2,244,332 above the final budget amounts.
-The most significant event that led to the higher costs was related to unbudgeted grants for fire prevention, trail maintenance, septic system and economic development loans, water conservation projects, and border control.
+Expenditures, excluding capital, were \$2,153,295 above the final budget amounts.
+The most significant events that led to the higher costs were moving the YMCA expenses to the General Fund and expenses related to unbudgeted grants for fire prevention, recreation trail maintenance, septic system and economic development loans, water conservation projects, and border control.
 Grant revenues and related expenditures and capital were generally not budgeted.
 Please see Exhibit A-1 for details.